dot-1q/cedge-cli/README.md

 # [OUTDATED, WILL BE UPDATED SOON!]
-# Aether ROC CLI tool to manage an Aether Deployment.
+# CLI tool to manage a Connected Edge Setup, leveraging Aether and ArgoCD.

 This is a simple command line tool that I created to help me manage my Aether-In-a-Box deployment in conjunction with ArgoCD.
 It is still very early stages and I've only implemented the API calls that I use the most.